Importing cosmetics

 Import duties

 Most cosmetics imported from non-EU countries are subject to a low or 0% import duty.
 You can find a list of import duties and other duties in the Customs Tariff Manual.
 To look up the import duty rate for your product, you need a commodity code.
 The commodity codes for cosmetic products can be found in chapter 33 on the 'nomenclature’ tab).
-Income duty, if applicable, has to be paid on the customs value of the products: the purchase price plus shipping and any insurance costs up to the border (or port) of entry into the EU.
-Read more about paying import duties.

 VAT

 When you import cosmetic products into the Netherlands, you pay Dutch VAT (21%).
 You are allowed to deduct this VAT as input tax in your VAT return, provided that you are entitled to deduct VAT.
-If you regularly import goods from non-EU countries, you can apply for an article 23 permit (in Dutch) from the Dutch Tax Administration to avoid having to pay for VAT at the time of import.
+If you regularly import goods from non-EU countries, you can apply for an article 23 permit (in Dutch) from the Netherlands Tax Administration to avoid having to pay for VAT at the time of import.
 Instead, you can file the VAT with your VAT return.